ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 The core of the IPFS support in Opera for Android is the transfer of native IPFS addresses navigations to an IPFS HTTP gateway - a server which connects directly to the IPFS network on your behalf.

 The default gateway in Opera for Android is dweb.link, a gateway run by Protocol Labs.
-This may change in the future, as other gateway services upgrade to IPFS 0.5 next month, which contains a number of important performance, stability and security improvements.
+This may change in the future, as other gateway services upgrade to the upcoming IPFS 0.5 release, which contains a number of important performance, stability and security improvements.

 You can configure the gateway in the Crypto Wallet settings, as shown here: